CodeManCody/PythonVM/README.md

     the commands via the Python Virtual Machine (StackMachine) created.
 If any tokenization or parse errors are present, they are specified accordingly.
 If the file/program executes without error, the driver specifies that the program ran and terminated correctly.

+(*) 100fib.sm is a program to calculate the first 100 Fibonacci numbers (*) 100prime.sm is a program to calculate the first 100 prime numbers